New cat

 TOP TIP: Rotate toys.
 Cats get very bored of toys quickly, so keep some toys back and swap them out regularly to keep them interested.
 Use catnip spray or dried, to keep it extra interesting!

-Hands can be very scary to a nervous cat.
-They may have a history of being hurt, picked up or grabbed at or just never have been touched at all.
+Hands can be very scary to a nervous cat - they may have a history of being hurt, picked up or grabbed at or just never have been touched at all.

 Some cats can be simultaneously very frightened and yet crave human attention.
 Don’t assume that because they enjoyed a chin tickle that they are no longer nervous.
 Some slight noise or movement will still spook them.